strawberryfg/int-3dhuman-I1/README.md

 ---
 ## Training procedure
 The starting point is MPII pretrained model.
-See head of [training section](https://github.com/strawberryfg/c2f-3dhm-human-caffe)
+See head of [training section](https://github.com/strawberryfg/c2f-3dhm-human-caffe) .

+The following is sorted by d2 (*depth dimension of 3d heatmap*) in increaseing order.